Regional variations of barbecue: Brazil

-The barbecue-style meat known as churrasco, is the cooking style which translates roughly from the Portuguese for barbecue.
-Many Brazilian restaurants called churrascarias in Brazil and abroad serve churrasco.
+Churrasqueira in Portuguese is any type of assembly, installation or electrical device, intended for preparing churrasco.
+It usually comes with a fixed or removable grill or gridiron.
+"Grill", "grillroom", and "grill area" are common English translations for churrasqueira.

+In Brazil, a churrasqueira is often a brick pillar with a grilling space in the middle.
+In a Brazilian barbecue, a variety of meats, pork, sausage, and chicken are cooked on a purpose-built churrasqueira, frequently with supports for spits or skewers.
+Portable churrasqueiras are similar to those used to prepare the Argentine and Uruguayan asado, with a grill support, but many Brazilian churrasqueiras do not have grills, only the skewers above the embers.
+The meat may alternatively be cooked on large metal or wood skewers resting on a support or stuck into the ground and roasted with the embers of charcoal (wood may also be used, especially in the state of Rio Grande do Sul).

 Chile

 In Chile, the local version of the asado is usually accompanied with pebre, a local condiment made from pureed herbs, garlic and mildly hot peppers.

 Oceania

 Australia

 In Australia, barbecuing is a popular summer pastime, often referred to as a "barbie".
 Traditional meats cooked are lamb chops, beef steak, and sausages (colloquially known as "snags").
 Coin-operated or free public gas or electric barbecues are common in city parks.

-Beer is often drizzled over meat during cooking, the theory being that it adds flavour while making the meat more tender.
-Meat is sometimes marinated for flavour and is then cooked on a hot plate or grill.
+Beer is often drizzled over meat during cooking, the theory being that it adds flavor while making the meat more tender.
+Meat is sometimes marinated for flavor and is then cooked on a hot plate or grill.
 Australian barbecues tend to be either all hot-plate or half and half hot-plate/grill.

 The barbecuing of fish and other seafood such as shellfish, like prawns and rock lobster (colloquially known locally as "crayfish" or just "crays"), has become increasingly popular in Australia over the last few decades.

 Breakfast is another popular meal prepared on the barbecue, which generally consists of the items served in a full breakfast (bacon, eggs, sausages, tomato, mushrooms) being cooked on a hot plate and/or grill.
 US-style barbecuing, or smoking, as opposed to the traditional grilling techniques, is becoming increasingly popular.

 Holding barbecues is also a common method of fundraising for schools and local communities, where sausages and chopped onions are cooked on a hot-plate style barbecue and served on white bread or hotdog buns, with tomato sauce or unheated barbecue sauce.
 These events are often referred to as sausage sizzles.
-This is also a popular method for feeding emergency services volunteers, and occasionally evacuees or stranded travellers, often with a range of commercially made salads.
+This is also a popular method for feeding emergency services volunteers, evacuees, and stranded travellers, often with a range of commercially made salads.
+The Democracy Sausage Sizzle is a well recognized event in which BBQs appear at polling places on political election days.